dabeaz/lifty/README.md

 stops on floor 3, the control software would clear the button light.
 Again, lights are never cleared on their own by the simulator.

+Direction indicator lights are a helpful user interface for riders that is easy to overlook.
+Close your eyes and visualize your use of an elevator.
+Yes, when the elevator arrives at your floor, there is usually some kind of light that displays the direction of travel.
+The simulator has this, but it must be explicitly controlled.
-Indicator lights in the building are also a helpful user interface for riders.
-Here is an example of controlling a direction indicator light.
-The "IU1" command makes the "Up" arrow light up (shown by "^^").
+Here is an example of setting a direction indicator light.
+The "IU1" command illuminates the "Up" arrow on floor 1 (shown by "^^").
 The "CI1" command turns the indicator light off.

 ```